 In the episode where Josh plays the Theater Thug, he's repeatedly assaulted by stupid people and arrested.
 While the public's stupidity is acceptable, he's repeatedly hauled off by the same cops.
 He wasn't the thug the first two times so why would he be this time?

-This troper recalls finding the Theater Thug and Josh looking almost nothing alike more perplexing.
+The Theater Thug and Josh looking almost nothing alike is more perplexing.